giuliopcfc/GOCE-modeling-and-simulation/README.md

 # MSAS-final-project
-Code for the final project for the course 'Modeling and Simulation of Aerospace Systems'.
+Code for the final project for the course 'Modeling And Simulation of Aerospace Systems'.

+Authors:
+• Giulio Pacifici
+• Lorenzo Porcelli
+• Giacomo Velo